parrt/msds692/notes/cookies.md

 <img src=http://www.antlr.org/images/icons/antlr.png>

-Your browser makes **two** web requests, one to xyz.com to get the HTML page and **another** to www.antlr.org for the image.
-This gives `antlr.org` the opportunity to send cookies to the browser, say, *X=Y*.
+Recall that your browser makes **two** web requests, one to xyz.com to get the HTML page and **another** to www.antlr.org for the image.

+It not only notifies the `antlr.org` server but the image reference gives `antlr.org` the opportunity to send cookies to the browser, say, *X=Y*.
 Any page, literally anywhere on the Internet, that references *anything* at `antlr.org` will send that *X=Y* cookie back to the `antlr.org` server along with the image request.
 Now `antlr.org` knows whenever you access a webpage containing one of its images.
-It can use the *Y* value to uniquely identify users simply by creating a unique identifier as *Y* for every new `antlr.org` request.
+It can use the *Y* value to uniquely identify users simply by creating a unique identifier as *Y* for every new `antlr.org` request (any request that does not come in with antlr cookies set).

 ## Using hidden images to track users